 - Army Ranger PFT

 - All Army Special Forces articles

 Many of my favorite PT programs to train for the Army PFT can be found in the following Military.com links:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
 To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.